-This Development and Financial Contributions Policy (the Policy) was adopted by NPDC (Council) on 4 July 2024 with effect from 5 July 2024.
+This Development and Financial Contributions Policy (the Policy) was adopted by NPDC (Council) on [date] with effect from 1 July 2024.
 The Policy will be reviewed on a three yearly basis but may be updated at shorter intervals if Council considers it necessary.
 See the Council website npdc.govt.nz for further information.